Jim McNeill

-Jim McNeill is a former scientist and British polar explorer, presenter and keynote speaker, with over 36 years of experience travelling and working in the polar regions.
+Jim McNeill is a British polar explorer, former scientist, presenter and keynote speaker, with nearly 40 years of exploration in the World's extreme environments during which he has witnessed profound changes.

-In 2001 McNeill founded Ice Warrior Project, an organisation which gives "ordinary" people the opportunity to become modern-day polar explorers and achieve extraordinary feats of endurance and endeavour on purposeful, worthwhile expeditions of a citizen science nature.
-Through Ice Warrior Project he develops people, discovers change and delivers stories to global audiences in a way we can all understand, fostering a much better understanding of the world we live in and on; ultimately helping us to survive.
+In 2001 McNeill founded Ice Warrior Project, an organisation which gave "ordinary" people the opportunity to become modern-day polar explorers and achieve extraordinary feats of endurance and endeavour on purposeful, worthwhile expeditions of a citizen science nature.
+In October 2022 the Ice Warrior Project was expanded to become Global Warrior Project to include the other extreme environments Ocean, Desert, Mountain and Jungle.

+The next domain was the ocean and the soft launch of Ocean Warrior in January 2023.
+Tasked with finding out exactly what is happening to our oceans the programme will consist of three vessels undertaking a total of 20,000 nautical miles of sailing expeditions starting in June 2025 and repeated every year for the next 10 years.
+These will be known as the #ResoluteExpeditions and will bring together a mix of scientists, students and citizen scientists to conduct critical ocean exploration at what undoubtedly is a crucial time.
+Core partners to date include: Plymouth Marine Laboratory, Marine Biological Association and the University of Plymouth.

 Early life and education

 Born in 1960, in Chipping Barnet, North London, James Edward McNeill is the middle son of Irish immigrant, Richard McNeill and English nurse, Ann Elizabeth McNeill (née Bright).
 He describes his upbringing as “humble”, living for most of his formative years on a council estate in the Underhill region of Barnet.

 McNeill attended Queen Elizabeth's Boys’ School in Barnet where he was not interested in matters academic and, instead, he concentrated on sporting prowess and disruptive practical jokes.
 Hoping to improve his academic performance, in 1977 his school sent him on a winter Outward Bound Course located in the heart of the Lake District, at Eskdale.
 Here, despite his youth (aged 16 years), he was put in charge of Young Patrol where he excelled in every aspect of outdoor pursuits, being described as a “bold and fearless climber, he proved to be very tenacious when faced with difficulties and persevered until they were overcome”.
 This early experience ignited Jim's passion for the outdoors and has led him to be an active rock climber and mountaineer ever since becoming a callout member of several mountain rescue teams in the military, Lake District and Scotland and also a mountaineering instructor for London Borough of Harrow and London Borough of Barnet, Youth and Communities instructing groups of underprivileged youths including their participation in the Duke of Edinburgh Award Scheme.